MindscapeHQ/raygun4net/README.md

 Installation
 ====================

 * The easiest way to install this provider is by grabbing the NuGet package.
-Ensure the NuGet Visual Studio extension is installed, right-click on your project -> Manage Nuget Packages -> Online -> search for **Mindscape.Raygun4Net**, then install the appropriate package.
+Ensure the NuGet Visual Studio extension is installed, right-click on your project -> Manage NuGet Packages -> Online -> search for **Mindscape.Raygun4Net**, then install the appropriate package.
 Or, visit https://nuget.org/packages/Mindscape.Raygun4Net/ for instructions on installation using the package manager console.

 * For Visual Studio 2008 (without NuGet) you can clone this repository, run build.bat, then add project references to **Mindscape.Raygun4Net.dll** and **Newtonsoft.Json.dll**.